RoverRobotics-archive/roverpro-python/README.md

 # Rover Pro Python Suite

-This is the official Python driver for the [Rover Robotics](https://roverrobotics.com/) "Open Rover Basic" robot.
+This is the official Python driver for the [Rover Robotics](https://roverrobotics.com/) "Rover Pro" robot.
 Use this as a starting point to get up and running quickly.

 Included in this package are: